Last updated on September 5, 2024

 Best Dragonlords Payoffs

-Let’s first take at cards that can help any dragon-style deck: Dragon Tempest, Dragonspeaker Shaman, Haven of the Spirit Dragon, Sarkhan, Fireblood, and Crux of Fate.
+Let’s first take a look at cards that can help any dragon-style deck: Dragon Tempest, Dragonspeaker Shaman, Haven of the Spirit Dragon, Sarkhan, Fireblood, and Crux of Fate.

 You can support Dragonlord Kolaghan with cards like Boltwing Marauder and Wrathful Red Dragon.
 Dragonlord Kolaghan can also be a great card to support Bladewing the Risen or Kroxa, Titan of Death's Hunger.